-Divorce Mediation In Missouri, Illinois, Kansas and Oklahoma in the Midwest (St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and Beyond)
+Divorce Mediation In Missouri, Illinois, Kansas, Oklahoma and Nebraska in the Midwest (St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln and Beyond)

 In many divorces, couples take matters to court to seek resolution.
 Each side has a lawyer.
 With each day, the fighting continues.
 The lawyers spend more time on the case, and the stress continues to rise for the parties.
 In many cases, the animosity increases.
 And the parties ultimately end up putting their future, and that of their children, in the hands of a judge.

 In many instances, there are alternatives for people to consider.
 One option that many opt to consider is mediation.
 In mediation, the parties try to reach and amicable settlement outside of court.
 While mediation can be a great option, it is important to remember that a mediation cannot make parties settle.

 What Is Divorce and Family Law Mediation?